ivoGanev/ivoganev.github.io/_posts/2021-03-17-know-your-datastructures.markdown

 ##### Communicating intention

-Imagine you are making an infinite runner game where you need to generate floor tiles.
-The player runs to the right, the camera follows him and decide to remove the block to the left side which is no longer visible and generate another on the right side of the screen so that it looks like the terrain is incredibly long.
-Yes you can use a list to add and remove tiles but why not use a queue?
+Imagine you are making a 2D infinite runner game where you need to generate floor tiles.
+As the player runs, new tiles are being created at the front and removed from the back.
+You can use any data structure to store the current tiles but why not use a queue?
 That way you clearly communicate with other developers that blocks are only to be added to the front and removed from the back.

+##### Composability

+Yet another interesting feature of data structures is that they can be made from other data structures.

 ### Arrays